SharedSmally/doc/1app/java/spring/data/restdata.md

   </dependency>
 ```

+Spring Data REST builds on top of Spring MVC.
+It creates a collection of Spring MVC controllers, JSON converters, and other beans to provide a RESTful front end.
+These components link up to the Spring Data JPA backend.
+This is all autoconfigured when using Spring Boot.

 Spring Data REST configuration is defined in a class called **RepositoryRestMvcConfiguration**.
 To customize the configuration, register a **RepositoryRestConfigurer** and implement/override the configure()methods

 - Repository Detection Strategy